Macrometacorp/docs/docs/cep/sink/sink-types/grpc-service-response.md

 title: grpc-service-response (Sink)
 ---

-This extension is used to send responses back to a gRPC client after receiving requests through grpc-service source.
+This sink is used to send responses back to a gRPC client after receiving requests through grpc-service source.
 This correlates with the particular source using a unique `source.id`.

 ## Syntax